kcmerrill/alfred/TFM.md

 ### Remote tasks

 One bit of functionality that makes alfred so flexible is the ability to have private/remote repositories of alfred files.
 While this feature is not new to alfred, the way it's invoked is.
-By using a `/` at the start of the task name, alfred knows to lookup tasks in the newly created repository [kcmerrill/alfred-tasks](https://github.com/kcmerrill/alfred-tasks)
+By using a `/` at the start of the task name, alfred knows to lookup tasks in the `remote-modules` directory within this repository.
+You can see a list of the [modules here](https://github.com/kcmerrill/alfred/tree/master/remote-modules).

 Also, you can use a web address in order to get access to tasks.
 Of course, if the web address is private, then your tasks are protected.